paulfioravanti/plover-steno-engine-hooks-logger/README.md

 2. From the list of plugins, find `plover-steno-engine-hooks`
 3. Click "Install/Update"
 4. When it finishes installing, restart Plover

+#### Extension Logging

-5. After re-opening Plover, open the Configuration screen (either click the Configuration icon, or from the main Plover application menu, select `Preferences...`)
+1. After re-opening Plover, open the Configuration screen (either click the Configuration icon, or from the main Plover application menu, select `Preferences...`)
-6. Open the Plugins tab
+2. Open the Plugins tab
-7. Check the box next to `plover_steno_engine_hooks` to activate the plugin
+3. Check the box next to `plover_steno_engine_hooks` to activate the extension

+#### GUI Tool Logging

-8. Click the Steno Engine Hooks Logger button on the Plover UI to enable UI-related logging.
+1. Click the Steno Engine Hooks Logger button on the Plover application to enable GUI-related logging.

 ## Usage

-Since both the Extension and GUI Tool logging cover the same ground, you will likely only want to have one open at a single time (depending on what kind of plugin you are developing), otherwise the logs will get very noisy.
+Since both the Extension and GUI Tool logging cover the same ground, you will likely only want to use one at a single time (the extension, or the GUI Tool, depending on what kind of plugin you are developing), otherwise the logs will get very noisy.

 To view the logs, open up `plover.log`, located under your [Plover configuration directory][]:

 - Windows: `C:\Users\<your username>\AppData\Local\plover`
 - macOS: `~/Library/Application Support/plover`